-I really liked this answer and it made me rethink the whole pricing policy that we initially planned for our Chanty business messenger.
+I really liked this answer and it made me rethink the whole pricing policy that we initially planned for our Chanty team chat.

 As I said before, we were going to make our product a freemium.
 We needed about 100 teams to use our paid version to break even and continue running the company.

 100 paid teams meant at least 10K free teams which is between 100K to 1M forever-free customers.
 Handling 1M non-paid customers sounds a bit intense for a bootstrapped startup like we are.